Where do Hanger Hall girls attend high school?

 Many girls choose to immerse themselves in high school programs such as The Outdoor Academy, The Alzar School, and the Rotary Exchange Program.
 During this past year we have had girls studying in France, Spain, Poland, and Belgium.
 There are several HH girls that are competitive members of the Asheville High Speech and Debate Club, while others play sports and serve as captains for Field Hockey, Cross Country, and Swimming to name just a few.
 Our girls often create opportunities where none exist such as a current sophomore at Asheville High who started a chapter of the United Nations Foundation Girl Up Club.

 Do the majority of Hanger Hall girls attend college?

 Yes, the majority choose to attend college.
-We are proud to say that in each of the last three cycles Hanger Hall alumnae have been selected for the prestigious Morehead-Cain Scholarship at Chapel Hill.
+We are proud to say that Hanger Hall alumnae have been selected for the prestigious Morehead-Cain Scholarship at Chapel Hill.
 These girls were from Asheville High, Asheville School, and Madison County High School.
-The girls earn academic scholarships as well as athletic scholarships (we currently have a freshman on a rowing scholarship at NC State!)
+The girls earn academic scholarships as well as athletic scholarships even a freshman on a rowing scholarship at NC State!

 Whatever path the girls choose they are prepared, confident, and passionate!